Spatio-Temporal Lattice Planning Using Optimal Motion Primitives: Discussion Conclusion

 \section{Discussion \& Conclusion}

-In this work, we present a novel technique to compute an optimal set of motion primitives for use in lattice-based motion planning by way of a mixed integer linear program.
-We also present an A*-based algorithm which uses these primitives to compute motions between configurations.
-Finally, we develop a post-processing smoothing algorithm to remove excessive oscillations from the resulting motions.
+We present a novel technique to compute an optimal set of motion primitives for use in lattice-based motion planning by way of a mixed integer linear program.
+Further, we propose an A*-based algorithm using these primitives to compute motions between configurations and a post-processing smoothing algorithm to remove excessive oscillations from the motions.

 The results of the previous section illustrate the effectiveness of the proposed technique.
-Indeed, feasible, smooth motions were computed between start and goal locations in both parking lot and highway settings.
-By adding reverse motion primitives, complex problems like navigating an obstacle-rich parking lot, or parallel parking were solved.
-Moreover, if the motion primitives already include velocity as a state, then a velocity profile may be easily computed.
+Indeed, feasible, smooth motions were computed in both parking lot and highway settings.
+The proposed approach results in motions with an improved level of comfort in two common metrics: integral squared jerk, and smoothness as compared to state of the art approaches.
+While these latter techniques may be coupled with additional smoothing techniques, this process will only increase the runtime.
+While short turns and straight lines as primitives (as employed in \cite{dolgov2008practical}) lend versatility in movement -- a useful feature in parking lot scenarios, they also result in larger graphs which must be traversed by a planner.
+A better approach resulting in smoother motions with increased runtime performance is to create longer compound actions using these basic motions, study which sequence of motions can be generated using others to within an acceptable tolerance, pre-smooth these motions (e.g. by using $G3$ curves), and store them as an action set.
+This is precisely the methodology employed by this work.
+If the motion primitives already include velocity as a state, then a velocity profile may be easily computed.
 This paper has not proposed a controller to track the reference paths we compute nor does it propose a framework for re-planning.
+Further, the resolution for the lattices used in Section \ref{ResultsSection} was chosen based on trial and error given the experiments.
+Though the choice of resolution is crucial for lattice-based motion planning, this work focused primarily on lattice traversal rather than lattice generation.
 These are left for future work.